Mghrabi/Udacity_CoolRabbits_Week6/README.md

 # PROJECT SETUP
 * Run npm install
-* Add .env file and add necessary variables
+* Add .env file and add the necessary variables:
 1. DB_USERNAME
 2. HOST
 3. DATABASE=week6 (Or you can chage it)